The 2024 Ultimate Guide to App Development for Healthcare

 A company created an app that was meant to cure acne by emitting blue light from the screen of a smartphone.
 It got more than 10,000 downloads at a nominal fee of $1.99 on the iTunes and Google Play stores.
 However, the Federal Trade Commission (FTC) took control and the app was swiftly removed from app stores.

-Mobile healthcare applications designed for doctors and other professionals should aim to save them time, money and accuracy with diagnoses or treatment advice.
+Mobile healthcare applications designed for doctors and other professionals should aim to save them time and money while increasing accuracy of diagnoses or treatment advice.

-At the end of the day though, you need to build products which live up to the expectation you set forth for your product.
-And the better you get at clearly highlighting the outcome you want to impact, the better it is for your company – and your customers.
+At the end of the day, you need to build products which lives up to the expectation you set forth for your product.
+And the better you get at clearly highlighting the outcome you want to impact, the better it is for your company - and your customers.

 Healthcare is one of the most regulated industries in the US.
 If your app runs afoul of any regulations, it risks being removed from the marketplace, being shut down permanently, fined by the FDA or you could even be sued by consumers.